 This error indicates that the domain name in the SSL certificate doesn't match the URL that was typed into the browser.
 This message can be caused by something as simple as “www.”
 Say the certificate is registered for www.yoursite.com and you type in https://yoursite.com.
 Then you’ll get an SSL certificate name error.

 This error occurs when the site’s SSL certificate expires.
-According to requirements set by the Certificate Authority/Browser (CAB) Forum, SSL certificates cannot have a lifespan longer than 27 months.
+According to industry standards, SSL certificates cannot have a lifespan longer than 398 days.
 That means that every website needs to renew or replace its SSL certificate at least once every two years.